RajaSardar/sardar.dev/content/posts/how-was-my-childhood.md

 +++
-title = 'I Still Have My First Chricket Bat That I Received From My Dad' date = 2024-07-22T21:18:55+05:30 tags = ["childhood", "life lessons"]
+title = 'I Still Have My First Cricket Bat That I Received From My Dad' date = 2024-07-22T21:18:55+05:30 tags = ["childhood", "life lessons"]
 +++

-I still have my first bat that I received from my father.
+I still have my first cricket bat that I received from my father.
 I was very less active in outdoor activities.
 This was largely because my parents often isolated me to help me focus on my future.
 Whenever I did have some free time, I would go to the paddy fields, climb trees, sit under the shade, and enjoy the greenery, feeling at peace.

 In my childhood, like every Bengali, I dreamed of becoming a poet.
 I would sit alone, contemplating nature and giving it a rhythm.
 I will never forget those feelings; they brought me eternal peace.
 I remember being "alone in the middle of a green field, with the sweet breeze blowing, while cows grazed nearby.
 I would sit under the open sky on a full moon night, marveling at the beauty of God’s creation, the galaxy filled with glittering stars and the most beautiful moon."